$6.99 - $8.49

 - Good source of fiber

-Old fashioned steel-cut oats in the distinctive old-style tin.
+McCann's Irish Oatmeal (Steel Cut Oats) are old fashioned steel-cut oats in the distinctive old-style tin.
 The oat groat is cut to enhance the flavor of the Irish Oat.
 The distinctive hearty, chewy texture of steel cuts makes them a favorite.

 Steel-Cut Oats are whole grain groats (the inner portion of the oat kernel) which have been cut into only two or three pieces.
 They are golden in color and resemble mini rice particles.